 - A report on the outcome of a proficiency exam will be forwarded to the Dean, reporting the score and including a recommendation regarding the awarding of credit for the course.
 The Dean will, in turn, report the recommendation for credit by proficiency to the Office of the Registrar.

 - Credit by proficiency examination is entered on the permanent record with a grade of ‘P’ associated with the number of credit hours paid for and approved.

 Students with disabilities should notify the appropriate departmental office of the need for any special accommodations prior to the date of the proficiency examination.
-Accommodations will be coordinated by professional staff in the Center for Academic and Professional Performance (CAPP).
+Accommodations will be coordinated by professional staff in the Student Success Center.

 Reverse transfer is a unique process for awarding associate degree to students who have transferred in pursuit of a bachelor's degree before completing the requirements for an associate degree at a two-year institution.
 Through reverse transfer, students can combine credits they earned as two-year and four-year institutions to be awarded an associate degree while also working toward a bachelor's degree.
 If students provide a signature releasing their academic record and/or transcript to a community college listed below, Millikin University will send an official record to the school.
 The community college will determine if they have met the A.A./A.S. degree requirement.